ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 # Installing podman on Mac
 Installing podman on Mac is simple using a package manager.
 For this tutorial, we'll be using Homebrew.

-First, verify if Homebrew is installed on your device by opening a terminal window and running this command:
+First, verify if Homebrew is installed on your device by opening a terminal window and typing in and entering this command:
+>Note: You can open a terminal window by pressing the ⌘CMD + SPACE hotkey to open Spotlight Search, and searching for the "Terminal" application

 ```
 brew --version